 BASE STAGE INSPECTIONS OR SLAB STAGE INSPECTIONS

-Base Stage is one of the most important stages when a new home is being built.
+The Base Stage Inspection is one of the most important inspections when a new home is being built.

 As outlined in Section 40 of the Domestic Building Contracts and Tribunal Act 1995: